zootle/energy-intake-predictor/data_sheet.md

 - **Clinical or Medical Diagnoses** - using it to directly support medical diagnoses or therapeutic interventions without considering individual patient conditions, medication interactions, and specific nutrient absorption rates can be misleading and potentially harmful.
 - **Ethnic or Regional Dietary Analysis** - Given the dataset focuses on the UK, it might not adequately represent the diversity of foods consumed globally, particularly those specific to non-Western diets or regional specialties not widely consumed in the UK.
-- **Forecasting Food Trends or Consumption Patterns** - While the dataset provides comprehensive nutritional information, it does not contain data on consumption patterns, consumer behavior, or trend analysis, which are essential for forecasting in the food industry or market research.
+- **Forecasting Food Trends or Consumption Patterns** - While the dataset provides comprehensive nutritional information, it does not contain data on consumption patterns, consumer behaviour, or trend analysis, which are essential for forecasting in the food industry or market research.
 - **Socioeconomic Studies Involving Food Security** - The dataset does not include information about food costs, accessibility, or socioeconomic factors affecting food choices, which are crucial for studies on food security and socioeconomic impacts on diet.
-- **Legal Compliance and Food Labeling Outside the UK** - Nutritional standards and labeling requirements can vary significantly by country, where it might not meet local regulatory requirements.
+- **Legal Compliance and Food Labelling Outside the UK** - Nutritional standards and labelling requirements can vary significantly by country, where it might not meet local regulatory requirements.

 ## Distribution